-Two things happened: 1) you’ve given them the starting point (very high number) from where you can settle on a lower sum (which would still be high); 2) you placed them in the position where they guide you to your goal.
+- you’ve given them the starting point (very high number) from where you can settle on a lower sum (which would still be high)

 Since it was their own advice, it’s only reasonable that they won’t deny you if you follow it.

 6. Ditch Your Smartphone for a Book

 We touch our smartphones 2500 times spending a whopping 4 hours a day on average!
 You’re thinking it makes you more productive and helps you learn all the amazing new stuff on a go, but it’s not.